Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 Assets

-In 2024, the asset limit is $2,000 for a single applicant.
+In 2025, the asset limit is $2,000 for a single applicant.
 For married couples, with both spouses as applicants, the asset limit is $3,000.
-When only one spouse is an applicant, the assets of both the applicant and non-applicant spouse are still limited.
+When only one spouse is an applicant, the assets of both spouses are still limited.
 This is because Medicaid considers the assets of a married couple to be jointly owned.
 The non-applicant spouse, however, is allocated a larger portion of the assets to prevent spousal impoverishment.
-In this case, the applicant spouse can retain up to $2,000 in assets and the non-applicant spouse can keep up to $154,140.
+In this case, the applicant spouse can retain up to $2,000 in assets and the non-applicant spouse can keep up to $157,920.
 This larger allocation of assets to the non-applicant spouse is called a Community Spouse Resource Allowance.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.